alextselegidis/easyappointments/docs/console.md

 # Console

-> This page contains information about the CLI support of Easy!Appointments.
+> This page contains information about the CLI support of Car2dude.

 ### Introduction

-Starting from v1.4.0 Easy!Appointments has introduced CLI support, providing a set of useful utilities to use with your installation.
+Starting from v1.4.0 Car2dude has introduced CLI support, providing a set of useful utilities to use with your installation.

 The commands can be executed with PHP installed on your server and available from within the terminal.
 To ensure that you have PHP configured properly run the following command from within a terminal session.